 Do we laugh at sarcastic remarks?
 How long will it be before we find ourselves speaking the same type of poison to get a laugh, or to imagine to ourselves that we're cool?
 Do we laugh at vulgar buffoonery?
 Do our thoughts make friends with evil types of humour?

 Are the women in the stories, in particular the main female character, hopping into bed with a man or men whom they are not married to?
-Oh, yes, we may think it is wrong of her to do that, but she has such an engaging personality and some worthy attributes of character that we read on, to see how it works out for her to get the wedding ring on her finger.
-And in the process, Biblical standards become blurred in our mind.
+Oh, yes, we may think it is wrong of her to do that, but she has such an engaging personality and some worthy attributes of character, so we read on, to see if she gets married to the main guy in the story.
+In the process of reading those stories, Biblical standards become blurred in our mind.
 Perhaps not the point where we would engage in such behaviour ourself – in ordinary circumstances – but what if we ever become subjected to an intense degree of temptation?

 Promiscuity is a manifestation of anger.
 Violence is a manifestation of anger.
 Greed is a manifestation of anger.
 Most sin, if not all, is in some way connected to anger against God because He permitted something unpleasant to happen.
 It is a lack of trust in Him to work things out to have a redemptive purpose.
 If we let our minds become cluttered with thoughts of how others deal with their anger in ways that give them a thrill, we might become envious of those thrills and take on the evil behaviours that produce them.

 And what do movies and books generally teach about trusting God?
 Even if they are Christian movies or books, when a character becomes ill, do we see the other characters moving in Holy Ghost power to pray for them and the person becoming well?
 When a character is poor, do they pray to God, resulting in miracles of provision?
-Not often, if ever, because if it's not a true story, there is no impact made in regards to trusting God for miracles.
+Not often, if ever.
+If it's not a true story, there is no impact made in regards to trusting God for miracles.

 Your word have I hid in my heart, that I might not sin against You.